egeersu/KnetONNX/README.md

 Operators are implemented externally to the graph, but the set of built-in operators are portable across frameworks.
 Every framework supporting ONNX will provide implementations of these operators on the applicable data types.

+Although not all operations are implemented yet, visit ONNX's [model zoo](https://github.com/onnx/models) to download pre-trained, state-of-the-art models in the ONNX format.

+Once you download the ONNX file, call ONNXtoKnet with the ONNX file's path to create the model.

 ## Tutorial

 Here is how you create the Knet model corresponding to the ONNX file, and perform a forward pass: